Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos: Low-energy weak mixing angle sensitivity

 \subsection{Discussions}

-It is meaningful to compare our results with other approaches~\cite{ParticleDataGroup:2024cfk}.
-Fig.~\ref{figure5} shows the comparison between the expected precision of low-energy $\sin{^2\theta_W}$ measurement by {Argo}, as indicated in Fig.~\ref{figure4}, and those of other experiments.
+Figure~\ref{figure5} shows the comparison between the expected $1\sigma$ precision of low-energy $\sin{^2\theta_W}$ measurement by {Argo}, as indicated in Fig.~\ref{figure4}, and the results of other experiments.
+It can be seen that the expected error bar is always smaller than those derived from recent CE$\nu$NS experiments, e.g., Dresden-II~\cite{AtzoriCorona:2022qrf}, COHERENT~\cite{DeRomeri:2022twg}, and CONUS+~\cite{DeRomeri:2025csu}.
 Especially, we would like to compare our results with the expected sensitivities of the {CONNIE}, {MINER}, and {RED-100} reactor neutrino experiments~\cite{Canas:2018rng}, which also rely on the detection of CE$\nu$NS events.
-While the optimistic precision of these experiments is expected to be $\sim\!1\%$, comparable precision ($\lesssim\!3\%$) may also be achievable for {Argo} if the supernova neutrino flux from a CCSN at $d\lesssim\!3${\kpc} is available.
+While the optimistic precision of these experiments is expected to be $\sim\!1\%$, a comparable precision ($\lesssim\!3\%$) may also be achievable for {Argo} if the supernova neutrino flux from a CCSN at $d\lesssim\!3{\kpc}$ is available.

 The measurement of low-energy $\sin{^2\theta_W}$ also sheds light on searching for new physics.
 For example, the interactions between low-energy neutrinos and nucleons could potentially involve new physics beyond the SM, which can be described by the neutrino NSIs~\cite{Breso-Pla:2023tnz,Cadeddu:2023tkp}.
 As a result, these NSIs could introduce an effective shift in the SM value of $\sin{^2\theta_W}$, which can be identified by {Argo} due to the modification in the differential cross section of CE$\nu$NS.
-By considering the neutrino NSIs with $u$ and $d$ quarks described by the effective Lagrangian~\cite{Davidson:2003ha,Barranco:2005yy,Scholberg:2005qs}, the weak charge $Q_W$ and the weak Form factor of $^{40}\text{Ar}$ are modified~\cite{Coloma:2017egw}.
-Based on the anticipated high-precision measurements of $\sin^2\theta_W$ at low energies, as illustrated in Fig.~\ref{figure4}, the sensitivity to the NSI parameters, such as $\varepsilon_{\alpha \alpha}^{u V}$ and $\varepsilon_{\alpha \alpha}^{d V}$, could reach the range of (-0.006, 0.006) at a $90\%$ confidence level ($\chi^2 = 2.71$) for a CCSN event located at $d\!\sim\!3\kpc$.
+By considering the neutrino NSIs with $u$ and $d$ quarks described by the effective Lagrangian~\cite{Davidson:2003ha,Barranco:2005yy,Scholberg:2005qs}, the weak charge $Q_W$ and the weak form factor of $^{40}\text{Ar}$ are modified~\cite{Coloma:2017egw}.
+Based on the anticipated high-precision measurements of $\sin{^2\theta_W}$ at low energies, as illustrated in Fig.~\ref{figure4}, the sensitivity to the NSI parameters, such as $\varepsilon_{\alpha \alpha}^{u V}$ and $\varepsilon_{\alpha \alpha}^{d V}$, could reach the range of (-0.006, 0.006) at the $90\%$ confidence level ($\chi^2 = 2.71$) for a CCSN event located at $d\!\sim\!3{\kpc}$.
 Such an improvement in sensitivity enhances the precision of constraining the neutrino NSI parameters by approximately one order of magnitude compared to the first COHERENT data~\cite{Papoulias:2017qdn, Coloma:2017ncl, Khan:2019cvi, Papoulias:2019txv, Giunti:2019xpr}.